-Not every woman going through menopause will experience menopausal brain fog, either, which can make some women feel isolated or ashamed.
-However, menopausal women should understand that this is normal and there are ways around it.
+Not every woman going through menopause will experience brain fog, either, which can make some women feel isolated or ashamed.
+However, menopausal women should understand that brain fog is normal and there are ways around it.

-Symptoms of menopausal brain fog may appear as:
+Symptoms of menopause brain fog may appear as: